Didi’s 8 RBIs lift Yankees in home opener

 Giancarlo Stanton is booed as he strikes out five times.

-The rainy, cold conditions Tuesday afternoon were certainly barbaric for baseball.
-Didi Gregorius didn’t seem to mind in the least.
+The cut-through-your-parka temperatures on a rainy Tuesday afternoon made for conditions that were barbaric for baseball.
+Didi Gregorius didn’t mind in the least.

 Gregorius’ second three-run shot, a second-decker in the seventh off Austin Pruitt, gave the Yankees (3-2) an 8-4 lead.
 His two-run, bloop single to left in a three-run eighth made it 11-4.

-Gregorius hit directly behind Giancarlo Stanton, who had a dismal Stadium debut, five strikeouts in five at-bats.
+Gregorius hit directly behind Giancarlo Stanton, who had a dismal Stadium debut, five strikeouts in five at-bats, and heard loud boos after the last two Ks.
+“You put up a performance like that,” Stanton said, “you should get some boos.”

+The paid attendance was 46,776, with maybe half that many inside the Stadium, a number that dipped as the game moved along.

+“Thought the grounds crew did a great job of having the field in good shape,” Brett Gardner said.
+On Monday morning it was covered in several inches of snow, and it took a pounding rain much of Tuesday morning into the afternoon.
+“And our fans were awesome, as always.
+The conditions were not ideal.
+There were a lot more fans than I expected, they were a lot louder than I expected.”

-Lefthander Jordan Montgomery, making his first start of the season, allowed one run, two hits and four walks in five innings and struck out four.
+Lefthander Jordan Montgomery allowed one run, two hits and four walks in five innings and struck out four.
 Chris Archer started for the Rays (1-4) and allowed four runs and six hits in five innings.
 He walked three and struck out eight.

-It was the second straight game in which an expected strength of the Yankees, their bullpen, failed to hold a lead.
-Unlike Sunday in Toronto, it didn’t cost them the game.
-The Yankees led 4-1 going into the sixth, but things got tighter when Aaron Boone went with Jonathan Holder.

-Holder struck out Carlos Gomez looking to start the inning and it went downhill quickly.
-C.J.
-Cron doubled, Wilson Ramos singled and Adeiny Hechavarria blooped an RBI single to right to make it 4-2.
-Jesus Sucre’s ground single to left loaded the bases, and Boone called on Tommy Kahnle to face lefty-hitting Brad Miller.
-Kahnle, who allowed a two-run homer Sunday, retired Miller swinging at a changeup for the second out.
-Kahnle could not escape, allowing a two-run double on an 0-and-2 pitch to pinch hitter Denard Span, which tied it at 4.
+The Yankees took a 4-1 lead into sixth, but Jonathan Holder got into trouble.
+He left with the bases loaded and one out, one run in.
+Tommy Kahnle struck out Brad Miller but allowed a two-run double to pinch hitter Denard Span that tied it at 4.

+Tyler Austin led off a four-run seventh with a double off Pruitt.
+Third baseman Matt Duffy’s throwing error on Gardner’s bunt gave the Yankees a 5-4 lead.
+Gregorius took it from there.

 Don’t Stop at First